 - You might not get a lot of coverage with just one purchase.

 - The product is slightly thinner

-- It might be tricky to use.
+- It might be tricky to use during the application process

-You want your truck bed to be protected for several years (preferably) before you need to do the job all over again.
-You don’t want the paint to easily flake, peel, or chip off.
-Since we assume most truck owners work/drive all year-round, it’s only natural that the bed liner should be weatherproof, and protect against rust and corrosion.
+You want your truck bed to be protected for several years at a time.
+You don’t want the liner paint to easily flake, peel, or chip off.
+Since we assume most truck owners work/drive all year-round, it’s only natural that bedliners should be durable, weatherproof, and protect against rust and corrosion.

 Easy to Apply

-The thickness of the liner will also affect how much you need, how many coats to paint, and the amount of money you spend.
-Thinner liners offer a smoother finish while denser liners could clump easily and finish more unevenly, but they only require one coat.
+The thickness of the liner will also affect how much you need and the amount of money you spend.
+Thinner bedliners offer a smoother finish while denser bedliners could clump easily on the surface and finish more unevenly, but they only require one coat.

 Using a brush basically means you’re going with the old school method.
 It’s not much different from painting a fence or the inside of your house.

 The brush offers much more control in the area you cover and you can keep the mess relatively contained, which is a good thing.
 Painting bed liners with the brush also guarantees better adhesion, since you are using some force when you paint.

-The effort you put in to painting also allows for a more even spread.
-It’s also easy to leave brush strokes for those inexperienced painters (which is the majority of us, let’s face it) especially if you accidentally go in a different direction.
+The effort you put into painting also allows for a more even spread.
+It’s also easy to use for those inexperienced painters (which is the majority of us, let’s face it) especially if you accidentally go in a different direction.

 It also comes down to the type of gun, nozzle and if the gun you choose has a regulator.
 Overall, it depends on personal preference on what you think is best to use.

-Clean the surface
+Clean the truck bed

 Afterwards, wipe it all clean with a dry cloth and make sure the surface is 100% dry.